-For each theory course the CIA shall be conducted by the faculty / teacher handling the course.
-CIA is conducted for a total of 30 marks, with 20 marks for Continuous Internal Examination (CIE), 05 marks for Assignment and 05 marks for Alternative Assessment Tool (AAT).
-Two CIE Tests are Compulsory and sum of the two tests, along with the scores obtained in the assignment / AAT shall be considered for computing the final CIA of a student in a given course.
+For each theory course the CIA shall be conducted.
+CIA is conducted for a total of 40 marks, with 20 marks for Continuous Internal Examination (CIE), 10 marks for Assignment / Quiz and 10 marks for Alternative Assessment Tool (AAT).
+Two CIE examinations are Compulsory and sum of the two exams, along with the scores obtained in the Assignment / Quiz and AAT shall be considered for computing the final CIA of a student in a given course.